albertwujj/albertwujj.github.io/_posts/2019-05-17-Tweeting-towards-the-infinite-potential-of-humans.md

 The process of recall for memory is more helpful than one might think, because in addition to storing inputs, our memory also stores intermediate computations.

-Never think the same thought twice in a row.
-You’re literally getting 0 new information.
-Spaced repetition can help with receiving new random seeds when revisiting thoughts.

 Afraid to self-reflect?
 Feel like you're biased?
 Afraid nothing's real?.
 Try pretending you’re analyzing an alien, not a human.